k-michael-macneill-sys/CISC121_Project/README.md

 # **CISC121_Project**
-Interactive Python + Gradio app displaying a Merge Sort algorithm step-by-step for CISC-121
+Interactive Python + Gradio app displaying a Merge Sort algorithm step-by-step for CISC-121 Project

 # **Merge Sort Visualizer**
 This project is an interactive Python application that demonstrates how the Merge Sort algorithm works.
 The user enters a list of integers, and the program shows the splitting and merging steps until the list is fully sorted.
 The purpose of the project is to make the divide-and-conquer approach easier to understand by visualizing it.